emkrysto/easy_navigation_menu/README.md

 ## Usag
 Download this complete website template. <br />
-In file index.php you will see how to use NAV modul.
+In the index.php file you will see how I added the NAV module.

 ## License